w3f/Grants-Program/applications/Prediqs.md

 ### Current Implementation Status

 The project is in its initial development phase, focusing on establishing the core smart contract architecture.
-We are organizing our development approach into vertical slices to ensure complete feature implementation across all layers.

 #### Layer Structure
 1. **Data Layer (Bottom)** - In Planning Phase